Chapter 2 Introduction to R

 A list is a collection of possibly unrelated components.
 It allows you to gather different types of data into one place.
 In the code below, we have numbers, characters, and data frame all in one place.

-list <- list(numeric = 1, character = c("bonjour", "hello"), "I like to eat 6 apples")
+<- list(numeric = 1, character = c("bonjour", "hello"), "I like to eat 6 apples") list

-Similarly, you can also extract specific information from this list using [].
+.
 Note that in the code below, the output is “bonjour” AND “hello,” this is because the second component of our list is a vector that houses both of these words.

 ## $character